Before Your Visit:

 - Consider taking a family member or trusted friend along to help you remember details from your own health history and to take notes about what is discussed during your visit.

 - Make sure you can see and hear as well as possible.
 If you wear glasses, take them with you.
-If you use a hearing aid, make certain that it is working well, and wear it.
+If you use Costco hearing aids or similar devices, make certain that it is working well, and wear it.
 Tell your physical therapist and clinic staff if you have a hard time seeing or hearing.
 For example, you may want to say, “I have difficulty hearing.
 It’s helpful to me when you speak slowly.”

 - If available, bring any lab or diagnostic reports from other health care professionals who have treated you for your current condition.